BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 Orc Trackers gain a bonus of +1 To Wound when firing their Orc bow against an enemy model within 12".

-**PARTICIPANTS**

-**Good:** Faramir, Captain of Gondor with bow on horse; 12 Knights of Minas Tirith with shield.

-**Evil:** Gothmog, Lieutenant of Sauron; 12 Orc Trackers; 12 Morannon Orcs: 3 with shield, 3 with spear, 3 with spear & shield, 3 with no additional wargear.

 **Designer's Notes:** *On paper, this Scenario may seem far more in favor of the Evil player, and the fact is that it is.
 In the films, Faramir and his Knights don't even get close to Osgiliath before they are peppered by Orc arrows - hopefully in this Scenario the Good player will have a bit more luck!*

 ![](../media/scenarios/gondor_at_war/faramirs_charge.jpg)